ReknownBot/Reknown/README.md

 xnq:
   secondary developer.
 Dr_Ari_Gami:
-  hosting help and fuzzy strings stuff. also a huge help in website development and lavalink setup.
+  hosting help and fuzzy strings. also a huge help in website development and lavalink setup.
 ProMinecrafterJacob:
   previously provided hosting.
 ```